GraphStreamingProject/ZeppelinExperiments/README.md

 # ZeppelinExperiments
-Experiments used in Graph Zeppelin paper.
-Paper submitted to SIGMOD 2022.
+Experiments used in Graph Zeppelin paper appearing in SIGMOD'22.

 ## System Requirements
 ### GraphZeppelin and Experiments